-Even if you own a bread machine, some of the time, you'll want to make your bread in the oven.
+Even if you own a bread machine, sometimes you'll want to make your bread in the oven.
 It's easy enough.
 Just follow the instructions below.

 Note: The bread above is made from a Italian Country Bread Mix.
 The bread below is from a Country Farm White Bread Mix.